tomjaeschke/GroverClevelandHopscotch/README.txt

-12/12/2017 12th commit
+12/13/2017 13th commit
-I am fixing a bug in which numerous empty entries can spool up in the dropdown list at the simple form.
-Lame.
+I made a simple menu system.
+It is good enough.

 There are really two apps here.
 An Angular app at \src\GroverClevelandHopscotch.UserInterface\src\ running at http://localhost:4200/ will try to crosstalk with a REST API app run from the Visual Studio 2017 solution at \src\GroverClevelandHopscotch.sln at http://localhost:58220/ and that means that http://localhost:58220/ has to exist in a configuration file somewhere right?
 That file is at \src\GroverClevelandHopscotch.UserInterface\src\configuration.ts should you need to change it.
 Otherwise there should be little to configure.
 There is no database or anything like that.
 There is a flat file at \src\GroverClevelandHopscotch.Infrastructure\BackingStore.csv that is my pseudodatabase.
 Don't put silly permission restrictions on it please.
 Enjoy.